How to Fly to Cuba

 - Exportation, importation or transmission of information or informational materials

 - Certain export transactions

 Most visits will qualify as support for the Cuban people.
+People to people travel must be done with a licensed tour group, but you may go independently with the other 11 categories.
 Get more information on declaring your category (general license).

 To find tickets, you'll want to use a site like Skyscanner to find the best deals.

 If you live close to the Canadian or Mexican border you may prefer to fly to Cuba from major cities in Canada or Mexico and taking ground transportation to that city.
 While it's certainly not necessary to add this extra step, you may prefer to do so if flights to Cuba from your home airport are more expensive than flights from Toronto or Mexico City.

 The number one Canadian airline to book to fly to Cuba is Sunwing, who offer a fun bonus: a complimentary glass of champagne for all passengers.
 Sunwing flights from Toronto to Varadero begin around $400 roundtrip.

 If you're near the border between Texas and Mexico, flights from Monterrey, Mexico to Cuba start around $360 while flights from nearby Corpus Christi, TX are usually in the $500 to $600 range.
 Hopping from Cancun to Havana is often a mere $200.

 Charter flights allow you to fly to Cuba easily on your day of travel but there is a catch: they're difficult to book and expensive.
 For example, JetBlue offers charter flights to Havana, but only from New York, Fort Lauderdale, and Tampa.
 You'll pay $800 or more round-trip (more than double the cost of a nonstop commercial flight from New York to Havana).